dsl-logo

 5

-Employment details - including your employment status, employer contact details, salary information, and payslips to verify your income.
+Employment details - including your employment status, salary information, and payslips to verify your income.
 If you're self-employed, you will need to provide alternative documents, such as previous tax assessments, instead of payslips.

 Your questions answered